 Morrison & Foerster is pleased to share with you the 11th edition of our Capital Markets and Securities FAQs.
 The FAQs (or Frequently Asked Questions), written and published by MoFo lawyers, provide plain English explanations of the most popular types of financing or capital formation transactions, as well as discussions of securities law issues.
 To request your copy, e-mail CMG-Events@mofo.com

-IFLR recently published The JOBS Act Quick Start, a book authored by David Lynn and Anna Pinedo, which is available online here.
+IFLR recently published The JOBS Act Quick Start, a book authored by Ze’-ev Eiger and Anna Pinedo, which is available online here.
 We also invite you to request hard copies of the book for free for you and your colleagues by emailing firstname.lastname@example.org.

-PLI’s Exempt and Hybrid Securities Offerings is the first practical, accessible resource to provide you with comprehensive legal, regulatory, and procedural guidance regarding these increasingly popular offering methodologies.
-Authored by Anna Pinedo and James Tanenbaum, Exempt and Hybrid Securities Offerings gives you a useful understanding of the applicable regulations and legal framework for these transactions, as well as the implications of these regulations for structuring transactions.
+PLI’s Exempt and Hybrid Securities Offerings (3rd Edition) is the first practical, accessible resource to provide you with comprehensive legal, regulatory, and procedural guidance regarding these increasingly popular offering methodologies.
+Authored by Anna Pinedo and James Tanenbaum, the treatise provides a detailed analysis of the regulations and guidance affecting exempt and hybrid securities offerings, as well as offers market context and practical structuring advice.
 For more information, click here.

 In our EGC Corporate Governance Practices Survey, we consider the characteristics of the EGCs that completed IPOs and the corporate governance, compensation and other practices adopted by them.
 Specifically, we examined the filings of (i) the approximately 680 EGCs (on an aggregated basis) that completed their IPOs in the period from January 1, 2013, through December 31, 2016, and (ii) the 100 EGCs (on a standalone basis) that completed their IPOs during the year ended December 31, 2016.
 The survey focuses on EGCs that have availed themselves of the provisions of Title I of the JOBS Act.
 Access our review here.